CodeWracker/yolo-health-checker/README.md

 ## Contributing

 Feel free to open an issue or a pull request if you spot bugs or want to contribute improvements.
 We welcome new ideas on metrics or enhancements to support more YOLO-format variations.

-## License

-This project is licensed under an open-source license (e.g., MIT, Apache 2.0, etc.).
-Check the repository for more details.

-Happy analyzing with **yolo-health-checker**!